VEZY/PlantBiophysics.jl/docs/src/models/energy_balance.md

 - [`Monteith`](@ref): an implementation of the Monteith et al. (2013) model

-You can choose which model to use by passing a component with an energy balance model set to one of the `structs` above:
+You can choose which model to use by passing a model list with an energy balance model set to one of the `structs` above:

 ```@example usepkg
 meteo = Atmosphere(T = 20.0, Wind = 1.0, P = 101.3, Rh = 0.65)